-Some experts feel that if you start pumping and giving bottles too early — before your baby is used to breastfeeding — your little one might have "nipple confusion" and may decide that the bottle is the quicker, better option than the breast.
-While some babies experience this confusion, others have no problem transitioning between a bottle and the breast.
+But it's a good idea to wait to introduce a bottle to your baby.
+Some experts feel that pumping and giving bottles too early — before a baby is used to breastfeeding — might cause "nipple confusion," leading a baby to decide that the bottle is the quicker, better option than the breast.
+While some babies have this confusion, others have no problem moving between a bottle and the breast.

-As frustrating as pumping might be for some women at first, giving your baby a bottle of breast milk can allow you to get some much-needed rest and can let your partner, or other family members, participate in the bonding experience of feeding your baby.
-It also can allow you to continue to provide breast milk for your child when you return to work.
+Though pumping might be frustrating at first, it can help you get some much-needed rest and let your partner and other family members bond with and feed the baby.
+It also allows you to continue to provide breast milk for your baby when you return to work or are away.

-Breast pumps can be purchased from lactation consultants, hospitals, retail stores, and online.
+You can buy or rent a breast pump from lactation consultants, hospitals, retail stores, and online.
 A lactation consultant will give you detailed instructions and be there for you if you have difficulty.

 Find out which type of pump (if any) your insurance will help pay for.
 If you don't have the money to buy a pump or don't receive one as a gift, contact the governmental organization Women, Infants, and Children (WIC) to find out about their pump program and to see if you qualify.

 Doctors, lactation consultants, and pump manufacturers will tell you that it's not a good idea to borrow or buy someone else's used pump.
-Why?
-Because bacteria and viruses from the previous owner can get trapped inside the pump.
+This is because bacteria and viruses from the previous owner can get trapped inside the pump.
 They are potentially hazardous to your baby's health, even with thorough and repeated sterilization and cleaning.

-Some hospital-grade pumps, though, are meant for multiple users, each with their own accessory kit.
+Some pumps, though, are designed to decrease the risk of contamination between users and are meant for multiple users, each with their own accessory kit.

 As with nursing, it's important to be comfortable when pumping (which doesn't always seem possible while you're attached to a machine).
-It can be hard, especially at first, for your body (and your mind!) to become accustomed to producing milk without your baby's help.
+It can be hard, especially at first, for your body (and your mind) to get used to producing milk without your baby's help.

-If you're having trouble with let-down, it could be helpful to hold something that reminds you of your baby — a picture, a blanket, a favorite toy.
+If you're having trouble with let-down, it could be helpful to hold something that reminds you of your baby or has your baby's scent, like a picture, video on your phone, blanket, or piece of clothing.
 Your let-down also can be affected if you're frustrated, embarrassed, or rushed.
 Try relaxing in a comfortable chair or couch and don't stress out too much about producing enough milk.

 Also, just like when you're nursing, it's important to place the breast shield of the pump correctly over your breast, covering your nipple and areola (not just the tip of your nipple), and getting a good seal.
 If you place the pump incorrectly, it can be uncomfortable and you'll be much less likely to get the milk you need.
 And if you're using an electric breast pump, make sure to adjust the speed and suction to the level that's comfortable for you to help prevent unnecessary discomfort.